Frequently Asked Questions

 I do not have a microwave; how can I warm them?

 Fill a large pot with enough water to fully submerge the pack without touching the bottom of the pot.
 Bring water to a boil and remove pot from heating surface.
 Do not immerse pack while water is being heated.
 Use a blunt, nonmetallic tool to submerge and remove the pack from the water.
 Do not leave pack unattended while heating.
+If pack has a strap that is removable, remove strap before heating pack.
+If strap is not removable, avoid submerging strap while heating the pack.

 Feeding Bottle & NaturalWave teats Frequently Asked Questions